i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Processing overhead estimate
 ----------------------------

+TODO update this section after proposal is stable.

 The following cryptographic operations are required by each party to initiate a new session and do the first ratchet: